tredontho/purescript-book/text/chapter8.md

 child :: XML -> String -> Maybe XML
 ```

-which looks for a child element of a node, and returns `Nothing` if no such element exists.
+Which looks for a child element of a node and returns `Nothing` if no such element exists.

-In this case, we can look for a deeply-nested element by using do notation.
-Suppose we wanted to read a user's city from a user profile which had been encoded as an XML document:
+In this case, we can look for a deeply-nested element using do notation.
+Suppose we wanted to read a user's city from a user profile that had been encoded as an XML document:

 ```hs
 userCity :: XML -> Maybe XML